thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

 - Thomas Helfer

+# Development of a Novel Damage Model for Concrete Subjected to Creep

+- Alexandre Gangnant
+  - Sixense necs, Sceaux, France
+- Michel Sagno
+  - Sixense necs, Sceaux, France
+- Jefri Draup
+  - EDF Energy R&D UK Centre, Manchester, UK
+- Thomas Helfer
+  - CEA, DEN/DEC/SESC, Département d’Études des Combustibles, France

+Concrete exhibits visco-plastic behaviour when subjected to high temperature whilst supporting an external load; this component of plasticity is referred to as load induced thermal strain (LITS), which is also known as transient thermal creep (TTC).
+LITS phenomena can be important in pre-stressed concrete structures.
+Indeed, this can potentially lead to a loss in pre-stress, and also residual tensile stress development under transient thermal conditions.
+Hence, structures which have been subjected to a high temperature thermal loading cycle may experience cracking and subsequent loss of rigidity; this could ultimately lead to a loss of functionality or even structural failure.
+In addition to that, under pre-stressed structures, basic creep effects might be observed in concrete and could contribute to the failure .

+Thus, in a process of catching physical & mechanical phenomena that could occur during the lifetime of a concrete structure (e.g.
+Pre-stressed concrete vessel of an AGR), a novel model has been developed in order to take into account the damage, creep and LITS phenomena.

+Firstly, a damage model (named FLB based on Mazars) coupled with LITS model has been developed using Mfront and tested.
+Secondly, basic creep has been added to this initial constitutive law.
+This latter coupled model is based on simple viscoelastic creep model (Burger) in a framework a quasi-brittle material such as concrete.
+The constitutive behaviour is coupled to the damage law via the total stress tensor.
+By decomposing the elastic, creep and thermal strains, the damage evolution is driven from the elastic strains and in a proportion of creep strains.
+Finally, the effective stress is computed and used to obtain the total stress at each iteration with unilateral effect (rigidity recovery due to crack closure) included.

+This type of model is most suitable for fully implicit integration schemes and will allow more accurate assessment of structural damage from transient thermal events, such as fire.
+This work is only based on the coupling damage and creep where thermal effect has been disabled on purpose.

+![Evolution of creep stains & damage under constant load followed by an unloading by applying the new developed damage creep model](img/ConcreteBehaviour.png)

 # A novel approach of using existing implementations of constitutive material models in any numerical code interfacing with `MFront`

 ![Vertical displacement after the excavation of a gallery in a clay formation using an advanced hypoplastic model](img/PlaxisVsOpenGeoSys.png)